MostOfLuck/MostOfLuck/README.md

 Frontend deweloper
 ------------------

-I am a beginner front-end developer from Czechia.
+I am a beginner front-end developer from Canada.
 I took a front-end developer course at hexlet programming school.

 * 🌍  I'm based in Prague
 * ✉️  You can contact me at [burtman.samuel26@gmail.com](mailto:burtman.samuel26@gmail.com)